-The White House Thinks Birth Control & Abortion Are The Same — Here's Why That's Dangerous
+The White House Is Conflating Birth Control With Abortion & Here's Why That's Dangerous

 In October, the Trump administration rolled back Obama-era rules requiring most employers to provide contraception coverage.
 As it turns out, this is not the only controversial move it has made in regards to birth control.
 A recent report by Vox found that the White House is essentially conflating birth control with abortion when communicating with constituents, hinting at how the administration is approaching access to reproductive health care.

 As Vox reported, some Americans who sent the Trump administration emails opposing the roll back of the contraception mandate have received responses that discuss abortion instead.
 The responses lay out why the administration believes that health care organizations should not receive federal funding if they perform abortion services, and some of them don't even mention contraception.

 For example, Vox cited that case of Charissa, an alias for a woman who sent an email to the Trump administration with a direct request regarding birth control costs.
 Charissa told Vox that her email read: “I demand you keep birth control copay free ...
 Why?
 Because it’s absolutely critical to women’s health, equality and empowerment.”

 In response, she received a lengthy email about the administration's thoughts on abortion.
 "Thank you for taking the time to express your views regarding abortion," the message said.
 "The right to life is fundamental and universal.
 As your President, I am dedicated to protecting the lives of every American, including the unborn.
 As I have made clear, organizations like Planned Parenthood should not receive Federal funding if they perform abortions ... "

 The administration's response to Charissa (and others who wrote similar emails and received similar responses) unfortunately aligns with its history of providing skewed information about contraception.